20aanm/Project/README.md

 # Evaluation and Resutls
-* For model evaluation, the resutls of expermiemnts are in the "results folder".
+* For model evaluation, the resutls of expermiemnts are in the "results" folder.
 * The results folder contains the log file of the expermients alongside with the reference and prediction file for each experiment.

 ```